gnachman/iTerm2/api/library/python/iterm2/docs/tutorial/daemons.rst

 special string is printed.
 Such a script lies dormant until it is needed, so it must run at all times.

 AutoLaunch scripts are launched at startup.
-Autolaunch scripts should be placed in `~/Library/Application Support/iTerm2/Scripts/AutoLaunch`.
+AutoLaunch scripts should be placed in `~/Library/Application Support/iTerm2/Scripts/AutoLaunch`.
 When you create a new one it does not get launched until iTerm2 is restarted, but you can always run it by selecting it from the **Scripts** menu.